 Arrange a rack in middle of oven and preheat to its hottest setting, 500°–550°.

 In a non-stick pan, combine the sugar and water over medium to medium-high heat.
 It will take a little while, but be patient, the water will boil down and will be come golden brown.
-When it’s super bubbly and just slightly caramel coloured, add the shrimp, shallot, garlic, chili, and fish sauce.
+When it’s super bubbly and just slightly caramel colored, add the shrimp, shallot, garlic, chili, and fish sauce.
 Turn the heat down to medium.
 Stir to coat and cook shrimp until firm and cooked through.
 By the time the shrimp are done cooking, the sauce will have cooked down into a sticky, sweet, spicy sauce that will cling to each shrimp.
 Remove the pan from the heat and let rest while you stretch your dough.

 Gently shape dough into a rectangle on an oiled baking sheet.
 Spread on the shredded mozzarella and sprinkle on the parmesan.
 Top with the caramelized shrimp.
 Bake pizza until bottom of crust is crisp and top is blistered, about 12-14 minutes.
 Finish with fresh cilantro, slice and enjoy!